-The Geminid is a reliable and remarkable meteor shower that will peak on 14 December in 2021.
+The Geminid is a reliable and remarkable meteor shower.
 Seeking out a truly dark sky means the chance to see close to 100 meteors per hour, with the meteors of Geminid burning in several colours due to the trace metals found in the rocks entering the atmosphere.

 Locating the bright star Castor in the constellation Gemini will show the point at which the meteor shower begins, giving the meteors – which are visible before midnight – their name.

 Geminid is one of two major meteor showers that do not originate from comets.
-The space rock and dust originates from the asteroid 3200 Phaeton, with the peak of the shower coinciding with a New Moon in 2021 – perfect conditions for meteor watching.
+The space rock and dust originate from the asteroid 3200 Phaeton.